-A seismic change is underway in global financial markets.
+A seismic change has occurred in global financial markets.

-Requirements to post initial margin (IM) and variation margin (VM) on non-cleared over-the-counter derivative trades are being implemented in many of the world's major economies.
+Requirements to post initial margin (IM) for non-cleared over-the-counter derivative trades have been implemented in many of the world's major economies.

 This change presents a number of funding, legal, operational and compliance challenges for derivatives market participants.
 These include: